 4. Create a Pleasant Environment

-Where is the piano located in your home?
+Where is the piano locatedin your home?
 Is it in the cold, gloomy basement or in the family room near the television?
 A piano practice room that’s comfortable and inviting can make a world of difference for a blossoming musician.

 The piano should be placed in a room where there is a reasonable amount of privacy, but not in a place that makes the student feel secluded.